 Notable buildings

 Museums include the Turkmen Fine Arts Museum and Turkmen Carpet Museum, noted for their impressive collection of woven carpets as well as a Turkmen history museum and the Ashgabat National Museum of History, which displays artifacts dating back to the Parthian and Persian civilizations.
 The Academy of Sciences of Turkmenistan is an important institute of higher learning.
-Ashgabat was also home to the Arch of Neutrality, a 75 m (250 ft) tall tripod crowned by a golden statue of late president Saparmurat Niyazov (also known as Turkmenbashi, or leader of all Turkmen).
-The 15 m (50 ft) high statue, which rotated in order to always face the sun during daylight hours, was removed on August 26, 2010 after Niyazov’s successor, current President Berdimuhamedov, made it clear earlier in the year that the statue was going to be taken out of Ashgabat’s parliament square.
+Ashgabat was also home to the Arch of Neutrality, a 75 m (250 ft) tall tripod crowned by a golden statue of late president Saparmurat Niyazov (also known as Turkmenbashi or leader of all Turkmen).
+The 15 m (50 ft) high statue, which rotated to always face the sun during daylight hours, was removed on August 26, 2010, after Niyazov’s successor, current President Berdimuhamedov, made it clear earlier in the year that the statue was going to be taken out of Ashgabat’s parliament square.
 In 2011 a Monument to the Constitution was built, its total height of 185 m (607 ft) makes it the second tallest building in Turkmenistan.

-Alem Cultural and Entertainment Center was recognised by Guinness World Records as the world’s tallest Ferris wheel in an enclosed space.
+Alem Cultural and Entertainment Center was recognized by Guinness World Records as the world’s tallest Ferris wheel in an enclosed space.
 The Ashgabat Flagpole is the fourth tallest free-standing flagpole in the world, standing at 436 ft (133 m) tall.
 The Ashgabat Fountain has the world’s greatest number of fountain pools in a public place.
-Ashgabat also features Turkmenistan Tower which is the tallest tower in Turkmenistan, the decorative octagonal Star of Oguzkhan is recognized as the world’s largest architectural image of the star and entered in the Guinness World Records.
+Ashgabat also features Turkmenistan Tower which is the tallest tower in Turkmenistan, the decorative octagonal Star of Oguzkhan is recognized as the world’s largest architectural image of the star and entered the Guinness World Records.

 Palaces